Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 That is part of the campaign.

-He's gonna it wouldn't be long before he comes back and starts demagoguing the rich and ridiculing them after having said that we need to extend their tax rates in order to prolong the economic recovery.
+It wouldn't be long before he comes back and starts demagoguing the rich and ridiculing them after having said that we need to extend their tax rates in order to prolong the economic recovery.

-I've got a couple, maybe three examples here in my stack.
+Now, as always happens, as always happens, I've got a couple, maybe three examples here in my stack.

-When Obama calls for tax increases, we start uh getting articles about polls that show most Americans want their taxes raised.
+When Obama calls for tax increases, we start getting articles about polls that show most Americans want their taxes raised.

 It's just amazing.